Query Suggestions are from search engines providing alternative queries to fulfill the informational or situational needs of a searcher.

 - Analysis of Long Queries in a Large Scale Search Log (video)

-At the start of this post, I included a quote from Daniel Tunkelang, who joined Google some time after publishing the paper the quote was taken from.
+At the start of this post, I included a quote from Daniel Tunkelang, who joined Google sometime after publishing the paper the quote was taken from.
 His suggestion that search engines are beginning to act more like reference librarians than simple indexes of the web is a point that should be given some careful thought.

 When you write for the web, and you focus upon specific terms or phrases hoping that someone will search using those terms, you need to keep in mind that the search engines might suggest alternative queries to that searcher.
-Those suggested query terms are likely mostly generated automatically by the search engines through a process like the one described in the Google patent, or in the papers that I listed at the end of this post.
+Those query suggestions are likely mostly generated automatically by the search engines through a process like the one described in the Google patent, or in the papers that I listed at the end of this post.

 If you are creating pages for a website, and you decide to focus upon specific terms for the pages you develop, you may want to look at the suggestions that the search engines provide in search results for those terms, and keep an eye upon them.
-They might provide some ideas for changes to those pages, or for additional pages if the suggestions are relevant for what you offer on your web site.
+They might provide some ideas for changes to those pages, or additional pages if the suggestions are relevant for what you offer on your web site.